joseruiz1989/python_multiprocessing/README.md

-# python_multiprocessing
+# Python Multi-Processing

-test to multipocessing with python in CPU
+This is a simple introduction to test the multiprocessing python code in CPU

+folders
+- **.vscode** - temporary files from VS Code
+- **multiprocessing_en** - virtual environment

+soon... it will be tried to develop for Nvidia 1050 ti GPU